-I mean he talks about his family all of the time, but I've never spoke to his mother, his sister or his brother.
-He said he is going home to be with his family this Christmas and he isn’t including me in his plans.
+I mean he talks about his family all of the time, but I've never spoken to his mother, his sister or his brother.
+He said he is going home to be with his family this Christmas, and he isn’t including me in his plans.

 Dear Christmas Love,

 There is something about the nostalgia of Christmas that makes everyone want to be in love.
 And there is something else about Christmas that brings out the true meanings and motives of relationships.

 Your boyfriend is telling you that he doesn't want to take this relationship to the next level.
 This relationship has reached its climax, and this is as far as it goes.

 You have to understand what he isn't saying that's key.
 He's been with you for almost two years and you have never met any of his family or close friends.
 What more is there to say?
 You are not important enough to meet the people who are important to him.

 I can see that you are fixed on the amount of time you have been together.
 To you, time in the relationship equates to moving to the next level, but that's not true for your boyfriend.